grafana/loki/README.md

 5. The http URL field should be the address of your Loki server e.g. `http://localhost:3100`

 Read more about the Explore feature in the [Grafana docs](http://docs.grafana.org/features/explore) and on how to search and filter logs with Loki.

+### Searching with Labels and Distributed Grep

+A log query consists of two parts: **log stream selector**, and a **search expression**.
+For performance reasons you need to start by choosing a log stream by selecting a log label.

+The log stream selector will reduce the number of log streams to a manageable volume and then the regex search expression is used to do a distributed grep over those log streams.

+Searching can be done in the Explore section of Grafana (latest nightly builds) or via the `logcli` tool which is documented [here](https://github.com/grafana/loki/blob/master/docs/logcli.md).

+#### Log Stream Selector

+For the label part of the query expression, wrap it in curly braces `{}` and then use the key value syntax for selecting labels.
+Multiple label expressions are separated by a comma:

+`{app="mysql",name="mysql-backup"}`

+The following label matching operators are currently supported:

+- `=` exactly equal.
+- `!=` not equal.
+- `=~` regex-match.
+- `!~` do not regex-match.

+Examples:

+- `{name=~"mysql.+"}`
+- `{name!~"mysql.+"}`

+The [same rules that apply for Prometheus Label Selectors](https://prometheus.io/docs/prometheus/latest/querying/basics/#instant-vector-selectors) apply for Loki Log Stream Selectors.

+#### Regex Search Expression

+After writing the Log Stream Selector, you can filter the results further by writing a search expression.
+The search expression can be just text or a regex expression.

+Example queries:

+- `{job="mysql"} error`
+- `{name="kafka"} tsdb-ops.*io:2003`
+- `{instance=~"kafka-[23]",name="kafka"} kafka.server:type=ReplicaManager`

 ### Build and Run Loki Locally